njari/njari.github.io/_posts/2025-03-11-transformer-encoding.markdown

 | others (“the”) | Article, no real semantic weight          | 0.02             | Very minor                         |

-Hence $ V_it $ strongly suggests it is refers to the tumbler.
+Hence $V_it$ strongly suggests it is refers to the tumbler.
 Hence, everything that related to "tumbler" also relates to "it".
 This is the contextual meaning we have found here.

 Now, StupidBox will evaluate each token against every other token to contextualize this relationship.
 This is what self-attention is.
 Mathematically, this is a scalar product of vectors which is a simple operation for StupidBox.